+further denies that petitioner experienced symptoms of GBS or any other injury for more than six months.
 Nonetheless, the parties agreed to resolve this matter informally.

 The undersigned finds the terms of the stipulation to be reasonable.
 The court hereby adopts the parties' said stipulation, attached hereto, and awards compensation in the amount and on the terms set forth therein.
-Pursuant to the stipulation, the court awards a lump sum of \$145,000.00, representing reimbursement for all damages that would be available under 42 U.S.C. § 300aa-15(a) (2006).
-The award shall be in the form of a check payable to petitioner in the amount of \$145,000.00.
+Pursuant to the stipulation, the court awards:

+- a. a lump sum of \$120,000.00, in the form of a check payable to petitioner; and - b. a lump sum of \$7,238.36, representing compensation for reimbursement of a Medicaid lien, in the form of a check payable jointly to petitioner and the Colorado Department of Health Care Policy and Financing, ID #G922628.
+Petitioner agrees to endorse this payment to the Medicaid provider.